ARTS & ENTERTAINMENT

 Generally, the large halls of downtown Winchester, along with its churches and school auditoriums, were its concert halls, but there were exceptions.
 For most residents, music in the home meant a piano or harmonium in the parlor.
 For those who could afford it, it sometimes meant having a music room large enough to entertain a fashionable company after the style of the social leaders in Boston.
-Edwin Ginn had the grandest music room, in fact, a music hall.
+Edwin Ginn had the grandest music room, in fact, it became known as Music Hall.
 After building his home on Bacon Street in 1896, he added, a new music room for his wife Francesca Grebe and her three sisters, all of whom were professional musicians.
-[Read more: Remarkable Sisters Brought Music to the Ginn Estate] The walnut-paneled hall contained a Carrara marble fireplace and 30-foot by 30-foot Aeolian-Skinner pipe organ.
-After the house was torn down in 1946, Music Hall continued to be leased for meetings, receptions, and concerts until its demolition in 1960.
-The Hall was used by the town, as well as the Ginns, for a variety of functions, including meetings, receptions, and also musicales or concerts.
+[Read more: Remarkable Sisters Brought Music to the Ginn Estate] The walnut-paneled hall contained a Carrara marble fireplace and 30-foot by 30-foot Aeolian organ.
+After the house was torn down in the 1940s, Music Hall continued to be leased for meetings, receptions, and concerts until its demolition in 1961.
 At the time of demolition, the outstanding musical event recalled by the press was the 1928 performance of The United States Marine Band on its terrace, presented by the Winchester Rotary Club as a benefit for Winchester Hospital.

 There have also been open-air concerts, such as the old Metropolitan District Commission band concerts on Manchester Field and the current summer concert series on the Common.
 Once upon a time, when David Nelson Skillings Jr. lived opposite the Town Hall and had a habit of hiring a band to play on his lawn three or four times a summer in the years between 1900 and World War I, crowds of people turned out to listen.5

 Eminent figures in music history who have lived in Winchester include composer and educator James C. Johnson, pianist Joshua Phippen, blind soprano Gladys Fogg Benedict [Read more: Winchester Soprano Kept Audiences Spellbound], soprano Elizabeth Phinney, composer T. J. Anderson, clarinetist Richard Stoltzman, violinist Lucy Stoltzman, and cellist Yo-Yo Ma.6 In addition to the Grebe sisters, a number of Winchester women became pioneers in the struggle for women musicians to be accepted professionally.
 [Read more: Women Followed Independent Paths to Music Careers.]

 Winchester also played a role in the manufacture of keyboard instruments and was home to Emmons Hamlin of the Mason & Hamlin Organ Company and Hamlin Pond of Ivers & Pond Piano Co.
 [Read more: Keyboard Business]